Syndemic: Air pollution

 A mathematical model is a simplified representation using mathematical language to describe natural, mechanical or social system dynamics.
 Epidemiological modelers unite several types of information and analytic capacity, including: 1) mathematical equations and computational algorithms; 2) computer technology; 3) epidemiological knowledge about infectious disease dynamics, including information about specific pathogens and disease vectors; and 4) research data on social conditions and human behavior.
 Mathematical modelling in epidemiology is now being applied to syndemics.

 For example, modelling to quantify the syndemic effects of malaria and HIV in sub-Saharan Africa based on research in Kisumu, Kenya researchers found that 5% of HIV infections (or 8,500 cases of HIV since 1980) in Kisumu are the result of the higher HIV infectiousness of malaria-infected HIV patients.
 Additionally, their model attributed 10% of adult malaria episodes (or almost one million excess malaria infections since 1980) to the greater susceptibility of HIV infected individuals to malaria.
 Their model also suggests that HIV has contributed to the wider geographic spread of malaria in Africa, a process previously thought to be the consequence primarily of global warming.
 Modelling offers an enormously useful tool for anticipating future syndemics, including eco-syndemic, based on information about the spread of various diseases across the planet and the consequent co-infections and disease interactions that will result.

 PopMod is a longitudinal population tool developed in 2003 that models distinct and possibly interacting diseases.
 Unlike other life-table population models, PopMod is designed to not assume the statistical independence of the diseases of interest.
 The PopMod has several intended purposes, including describing the time evolution of population health for standard demographic purposes (such as estimating healthy life expectancy in a population), and providing a standard measure of effectiveness for health interventions and cost-effectiveness analysis.
 PopMod is used as one of the standard tools of the World Health Organization's (WHO) CHOICE (Choosing Interventions that are Cost-Effective) program, an initiative designed to provide national health policymakers in the WHO's 14 epidemiological sub-regions around the world with findings on a range of health intervention costs and effects.

-Although in Merrill Singer's conceptual work on syndemics the study of disease interaction is a central issue, most empirically based research studies have not used appropriate statistical models to do so.
-This problem was highlighted in a 2015 review.
-The majority (78%) used a statistical model, which provided no information about disease interaction.
-The methodological and public health consequences of this type of statistical model were further highlighted.
-While this criticism does not undermine the concept of disease concentration, it highlights a seriously flawed way of syndemics investigations.